21st

 6. Lord Shiva as

-hood Snake.
+hooded Snake.
 Surya and Chandra are also there.
 Brahma and Vishnu are on both sides.

 7. Bhikshatana facing south with Rishi pathinis.
 Lord Shiva’s Sandhya Tandava

-is on the top.
 8. This shrine faces

 west with Somaskandar on the top and Bhikshatana in the sanctum.
 Lord Shiva

-Holds Soolam, Snake and bhiksha patra / kapala.
-Rishi Pathinis are on both
+holds trishul, snake, and bicksha patra / kapala.
+Rishi patinis are on both

-and Devi is watching the dance.
+9. Lord Shiva’s Sandhya Tandava.
+In this, Lord Shiva is with 10 hands, Bhuta ganas are playing the music, and Devi is watching the dance.
 On the left of the shrine is another form of

 Ganga and Yamuna are at the entrance.
 This shrine is also supported by the Yazhi

-is worshiping Lord Shiva.
+worships Lord Shiva.
 Brahma and Vishnu are on both sides of the

 shrine.

-Shiva’s Urdhva Tandava.
+11. This shrine contains Shiva’s Urdhva Tandava.
 Nandhi Deva and Bhuta Gana are dancing.
 Suryan, Chandran, Brahma, and Vishnu are also watching Lord Shiva’s Dance.
-12. Tripurantaka is in this shrine.
-Lord Shiva

-is on the Ratha with horses, and Devas are on both sides..
-13. This shrine contains
+is on the Ratha with horses, and the Devas are on both sides.

 also shown below.
-On the right Bhairavi
+On the right, Bhairavi

 and Bhairava are in walking posture.
-15.

-Jalandhara Samhara moorthy,.
+Jalandhara Samhara Moorthy.
 In this Chakra / Disc is shown on the shoulder of

 Jalandharan.
 Brahma, Vishnu, Suryan, and Chandran are shown above.